-This gorgeous beach is located right off the road after the town of Pacifica (did you see the beach Taco Bell cantina on your drive through the city?)
-There is a small parking lot at the Beach but the turnouts leading up to the beach are also great spots to take a few photos.
+This gorgeous beach is located right off the road after the town of Pacifica (did you see the beachside Taco Bell cantina on your drive through?)
+There is a small parking lot at the beach but the turnouts leading up to the beach are also great spots to take a few photos.
 After exiting a tunnel after Pacifica, Montara State Beach will be to your right.
 You can pull off to the side of the road, or go a bit further for a parking area.
 One of the most beautiful and best stops on Highway 1, without a doubt.

 6.Half Moon Bay

 Half Moon Bay is famous for its world-renowned surfing spot, Mavericks.
 In the past, this had been a spot for the World Surfing League “Big-Wave” Competitions.
 When the forecast was predicated to be big surf, the competition would send out an announcement to big-wave surfers with a few days notice to get to Mavericks as soon as possible.
 Waves here routinely reach 25 feet and the largest wave ever recorded here was 60 feet.

 I recommend checking out Half Moon Bay Brewery while you are here!
 Another one of my favorite spots is just down the road called Half Moon Bay Nursery.
 They have several different buildings of plants and relatively inexpensive pots for your huge-plant needs.

 This small surf town is minutes away from Santa Cruz and is a popular quick-stop for photographers and travelers.
 Near the train tracks across the street from the main part of town, there is an overlook of the ruin bridge.
 If you can climb down the cliff to get down to the beach, there is a swing attached to the first pillar of the bridge that makes for a wonderful photo.